Setting up tokens

 Token details tab

-Perfect!
 You can now use your token for creating token gating rules in your community.
-Optionally, you can go to the “Appearance” tab to change your token appearance.
+Optionally, you can go to the Appearance tab to change your token appearance, including its icon and emoji.

 Token appearance tab